 Here are a few ways you can volunteer virtually

 Would you like to volunteer to help eager students in Panama practice their English?
-The Dream Scholarship will link you with alumni and promising Dream Scholars for 40-minute English conversation online sessions.
-Watch a video
+The Dream Scholarship will link you with alumni and promising Dream Scholars for 40-minute English conversation online session.

 The United Nations Volunteers (UNV) programme contributes to peace and development through volunteerism worldwide.
 Online volunteering allows organizations and volunteers to team up to address sustainable development challenges – anywhere in the world, from any device.
 Online volunteering is fast, easy – and most of all, effective.
 When skilled, passionate individuals join forces online with great organizations working toward sustainable development goals, everyone wins.

 Learn how to transcribe!
 Become a Smithsonian Digital Volunteer and help us make historical documents and biodiversity data more accessible.